timflagg/aoa-mgmt/README.md

 ```

 Note:
-- A temporary (5 day currently) license key is used here for demonstration purposes
 - By default, the script expects to deploy into a cluster context named `mgmt`
 - Context parameters can be changed from defaults by changing the variables in the `deploy.sh` script.
 A check is done to ensure that the defined contexts exist before proceeding with the installation.
 Note that the character `_` is an invalid value if you are replacing default contexts
-- Although you may change the contexts where apps are deployed as describe above, the Gloo Mesh and Istio cluster names will remain stable references (i.e. `mgmt`)
+- Although you may change the contexts where apps are deployed as describe above, the Gloo Mesh and Istio cluster names will remain stable references (i.e. `mgmt`, `cluster1`, and `cluster2`)

 # App of Apps Explained
 Platform owners control the deployment of applications into the cluster with the app-of-apps pattern.
 The app-of-apps pattern uses a generic Argo Application to sync all manifests in a particular Git directory, rather than directly point to a Kustomize, YAML, or Helm configuration.